lucasmargui/gitlab-cicd/README.md

 This way, Gitlab Runner will be able to log into your Docker repository before you perform the push.

-If you do not have a repository created, follow the steps below
+If you do not have a repository created, follow the steps below.

 #### 1. Log In to Docker Hub: